ProticM/plazar-js/CONTRIBUTING.md

 #### Scripts

-This folder contains two JavaScript templates, `umd-wrapper.jst` and `dependant-module-wrapper.jst` which are used during building process to wrap the content of the output scripts.
+This folder contains three JavaScript template, `umd-wrapper.jst`, `dependant-module-wrapper.jst` and `version.jst` which are used during building process to wrap the content of the output scripts. `config.js` and `wrap.js` are helper modules.

 ## Financial Contribution